Update: Our lobby marmoset family has twins, Fudge, a male, and Turtle, a female, born Nov. 29, 2022!

 You may also contact us if you would like to schedule an in-person visit to the Primate Center’s Marmoset Learning Lobby (15-person limit per group.)

 - Callicam access tips

 - Observing marmoset behavior (Includes C. jacchus sample ethograms and observational exercises)

-Mom “Rose” was born 23 May 2011
+Mom “Olive” was born 16 May 2018 (#2188)

 If you do not see any animals, the marmosets are either temporarily out while the vivarium is being cleaned (usually alternate Tuesday mornings), or the lights are switched off so the monkeys can sleep (usually from 6 pm to 6 am).
 They might also be resting or sleeping in hammocks and out of view.

 Please send us your questions or comments about the Callicam, or if you are having access issues.

 Please visit the WNPRC outreach page for additional learning activities.